alexkademan/abacos/locations.md

 ---
 {::options auto_ids="false" /}

-this is all the loacations worth seeing on your stay in the Bahamas.
+Here are a few of the destinations worth seeing during your stay in the Bahamas.

 <!-- \* at gun point. -->